- “The 5 Types of Trump Voter: How a Fractured Coalition Can Lead to Broken Promises,” by Emily Ekins

 By Haris Tabakovic and Thomas G. Wollmann.
 Research Briefs in Economic Policy No. 131.
 September 19, 2018.

 By Gene Healy.
 White Paper .
 September 12, 2018.

 By Ryan Bourne.
-Policy Analysis No. 812.
-June 6, 2017.
+Policy Analysis No. 847.
+September 4, 2018.

 Two long wars, chronic deficits, the financial crisis, the costly drug war, the growth of executive power under Presidents Bush and Obama, and the revelations about NSA abuses, have given rise to a growing libertarian movement in our country – with a greater focus on individual liberty and less government power.
-David Boaz’s newly released The Libertarian Mind is a comprehensive guide to the history, philosophy, and growth of the libertarian movement, with incisive analyses of today’s most pressing issues and policies.
+David Boaz’s The Libertarian Mind is a comprehensive guide to the history, philosophy, and growth of the libertarian movement, with incisive analyses of today’s most pressing issues and policies.
 The Libertarian Mind is the ultimate resource for the current, burgeoning libertarian movement.